 The majority of our DUS acquisitions are supported with private capital: 98% of every dollar in liquidity that Fannie Mae delivers to the multifamily market is supported by private capital through loss-sharing arrangements with our DUS lenders and/or the purchase of MBS by private investors.

-Since 1988, Fannie Mae and its lender network have provided more than $620 billion in liquidity to the mortgage market to finance more than 10 million units of multifamily housing.
-The majority of our business is workforce housing.
-Over 90% of the units we finance are affordable to families earning at or below 120% of the area median income, providing support for both affordable and workforce housing.
+Since 1988, Fannie Mae and its lender network have provided more than $750 billion in liquidity to the mortgage market to finance more than 11.5 million units of multifamily housing.
+In 2021, nearly 95% of those units affordable to families earning at or below 120% of the area median income, providing support for both affordable and workforce housing.

 The Loan We All Own shares the risk — its lenders, originators, owners, investors, and Fannie Mae, all invested in each other.
 The Loan We All Own can weather any storm; it's a model for all reasons and all markets — past, present, and future.